sccbioinformatics/SCC_CSENS_docs/docs/index.md

 This will run the entire pipeline on a single node.

 ## IGV
-Integrative Genomics Viewer (IGV) is a nice toll to visualise BAM/bigwig files.
+Integrative Genomics Viewer (IGV) is a nice tool to visualise BAM/bigwig files.
 This is available to use on COSMOS-SENS, but it should not be used on the front-end as it will slow the system down for others.
 Instead you should login to a node interactively and use it from there.

 Open a terminal and do the following.
 It will take a moment to find a free node. `-t 60` means a 60 min session